Applifting/pomuzeme.si/README.md

 In case you decide to contribute in this project, we will be very happy and we appreciate your help.
 Feel free to:

 1. Check out open [issues](https://github.com/Applifting/pomuzeme.si/issues).
-Ideally, choose from the ones that are labeled as `ready for dev`
+Ideally, choose from the ones that are labeled as `ready for dev`.
+If you are going to contribute code, read our [architecture guideline](./doc/architecture.md).
-2. Assign your self to selected issue
+2. Assign your self to the selected issue
 3. Write estimate delivery time into issue comment (preferably with ping to [@snopedom](https://github.com/snopedom)
-4. Create new branch from `master` where work will be done
+4. Create a new branch from `master` where work will be done
 5. After work is done please create new pull request into `master`
 6. Wait for review and PR approval (PR should be approved by 2 other developers, at least one from Applifting)
 7. After merge work is DONE!
 Thank you! :heart: